aureliojargas/pauladamsmith.com/posts/tshirts.md

 ![Vote, F*cker t-shirt](/images/tshirts/IMG_20140726_124417.jpg)

 This is a shirt Ben Helphand gave me after a trip he took to Oregon.
 This would have been around 2004.
-The [Bus Project][bp] the made the shirt.
+The [Bus Project][bp] had made the shirt.
 Ben and I became friends after we went to Minnesota in 2002, volunteering on the senate campaign of the late [Paul Wellstone][pw].
 After that, we scheme up ways to try to improve small-d democratic participation.
 The Bus Project was a big part of